-The Red Planet will be a beauty to the unaided eye this July onwards, as it comes the closest to Earth it will be for the next 17 years.
+The Red Planet will be a beauty to the unaided eye this July onwards, as it comes the closest to Earth it will be for the next 17 years!

+Join us on the night of Mars opposition when Earth, the Sun and Mars line up.
 While Mars will still be visible for some stellar public viewing from mid-July through to the end of August, we wanted to celebrate the night of opposition with a fun, family viewing event.